-- recall and understand basic business facts, concepts, principles, terms, and techniques; - understand and interpretation tables, charts and diagrams.
+- recall and understand basic business facts, concepts, principles, terms, and techniques; - understand and interpret tables, charts and diagrams; - recall the different types of office machines and equipment.

 Dimension 2: Application

 Candidates will be assessed on their ability to:

 - use terminology, principles, concepts, procedures and processes in dealing with business issues; - represent information in verbal, numerical and graphical form; - use data to solve business problems; - analyse and evaluate data for decision making.